-Changing when necessary, updating the system and employee with the required training and instruction, and maintaining an open line of communication up and down the organizational structure.
+Changing when necessary, updating the system and employees with the required training and instruction, and maintaining an open line of communication up to and down the organizational structure.

 - Dynasties have Immense PRIDE – a Personal Responsibility In Developing Excellence.

 - Likewise, Leaders Demonstrate PRIDE – a Persona Responsibility In Developing Everyone.

 - Furthermore, Leadership Builds PRIDE – a Personal Responsibility In Developing Ethics.

 The future leaders they develop will live the ethical value system embedded in them from their association with the organization; who in turn develop leaders, as so on.

 How Can You Build a Leadership Dynasty?

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!